United Sucks, Pt. 2 (NEVER AGAIN)

 Me: Well, where is carousel 11?

 Agent: You’ll have to leave Terminal C, go through the tunnel and come out at Terminal B and exit.
-Get your bag, go through security, back through the tunnel and come back to C.
+Get your bag, go through security, and come back through the tunnel to back here, to C.

 A quick hour later, I was back.
 Heidi, still napping at our gate.
 Only now, there’s an entirely new bunch of people around her.
 This was a flight to Albuquerque leaving the same gate prior to our flight....or so they thought.
 About an hour later, their plane was declared disabled and had to switch gates for another plane.
 I guess we weren’t the only ones thrilled to be on United.